codahale/veil-go/README.md

 is compromised, the messages they sent remain confidential), as well as the novel property of sending no values in cleartext: the ephemeral public key is encrypted with the static shared secret before sending.

+#### `veil.mres`

+`veil.mres` implements multi-recipient encryption system using `veil.kem`.
+Messages are encrypted with a random DEK, and copies of the DEK and a MAC of the ciphertext are encrypted in footers with `veil.kem`.
+Random padding can be prepended to the footers to obscure the actual message length, and a `veil.schnorr` signature keyed with the DEK of the encrypted footers is appended to the end.

+To decrypt, readers seek backwards in the ciphertext, looking for a decryptable footer.
+Having found one, they then seek to the beginning of the ciphertext, decrypt it, verify the encrypted MAC, hash the encrypted footers and any padding, and verify the signature.

+This provides strong confidentiality and authenticity guarantees while still providing repudiability (no recipient can prove a message's contents and origin without revealing their private key) and forward security for senders (compromise of a sender's private key will not compromise past messages they sent).

 #### `veil.pbenc`